Adam Buksa

-Adam Buksa (born 12 July 1996) is a Polish professional footballer who plays as a centre forward for club Udinese and the Poland national team.
+Adam Buksa (born 12 July 1996) is a Polish professional footballer who plays as a centre forward for club Mallorca, on loan from club Udinese and the Poland national team.
 He is Aleksander Buksa's older brother.

 Club career

 Clubs in Poland

 Adam Buksa is a product of the club's youth system of Wisła Kraków, but started his professional career in Lechia Gdańsk and made his debut on 25 July 2014 against Podbeskidzie Bielsko-Biała.
 He played for Lechia for two seasons and moved to Zagłębie Lubin after the 2015–16 season.

 In Zagłębie, Buksa played until January 2018 and was loaned out to Pogoń Szczecin for the remainder of the 2017–18 season.
 After the season, Buksa signed a contract with Pogoń and established himself as one of Poland's most promising young strikers.
 In December 2019, he signed a contract for three years with New England Revolution from Major League Soccer.